UncleRus/MultiOSD/doc/settings.md

 ### VBRIGHT

 OSD character brithness in % of OSD white level.
-Value will be applied after MinimOSD reboot.
+Value will be applied after OSD reboot.

 Type     | Size
 -------- | --------